 The main button that you will use is ‘locate my records’.
 Here is where you will be able to find all of your applications that are in draft and approved.
 To make any changes to a protocol, you will locate the project, then click the 4 lines – the “hamburger,” as we call it – to reveal more options.
 From here, you will be able to view your protocol, make edits, or delete any protocols you do not need.

-It is important to mention that while you may start an application to test out the system or by mistake, it is crucial that you delete any unneeded protocols.
+While you may start an application to test out the system or by mistake, it is crucial that you delete any unneeded protocols.
 Deleting unneeded protocols helps the IRB office provide you with assistance on any protocols you submit and keeps the system clear of unnecessary clutter.
 To delete a protocol, select ‘locate my records’, find the protocol that you wish to delete, click the 4 bars, then ‘delete,’ and then finalize the deletion.

 Creating a new application